apache/spark/BREEZE.rst

 Additional tools
 ----------------

-To shrink a Docker image, not all tools are installed in the Docker image.
-Some of you have to install or yourself, but we made sure it was an easy process.
+To shrink the Docker image, not all tools are pre-installed in the Docker image.
+But we have made sure that there is an easy process to install additional tools.

 Additional tools are installed in ``/files/bin``.
-This path is added to ``$PATH``, so you shell will automatically autocomplete files that are in that directory.
-You can also keep your tools in this directory if you need to.
+This path is added to ``$PATH``, so your shell will automatically autocomplete files that are in that directory.
+You can also keep the binaries for your tools in this directory if you need to.

 **Installation scripts**

-For the development convenience, we also provided install script for common used tools.
+For the development convenience, we have also provided installation scripts for commonly used tools.
 They are installed to ``/files/opt/``, so they are preserved after restarting the Breeze environment.
 Each script is also available in ``$PATH``, so just type ``install_<TAB>`` to get a list of tools.